 Exotic

-These cats look similar to persian cats, but have short fur.
+These cats look similar to Persian cats, but have short fur.
 They are peaceful and quiet by nature.
-They can be best for an apartment living.
+They can be best for apartment living.

 American Shortthair